rayaneghilene/Statistics_Python_Labs/README.md

 You can install the necessary libraries by running `pip install -r requirements.txt` in your Python environment.

 ## License
-This project is licensed under the MIT License.
 Feel free to use the code provided in this repository for educational and personal purposes.

 ## Acknowledgments
 Special thanks to [Rayane Ghilene](https://github.com/rayaneghilene) for his contributions to this project.